 D.XIV

-Fokker D.XIV
+The Fokker D.XIV

-It stayed with one prototype.
+It remained at one prototype.

 The D.XIV could be equipped with armament.